minhthao113/ca2/README.md

 * Configure the database.php file to connect to your SQL database
 ### Changes made in PHP
 * Change "category" to "module" and "record" to "assignemnt" to fit the theme
-* Change input types in the form files
+* Change input types in the add and edit form files